varshanaidu00/Whole-genome-sequencing-of-bacterial-pathogens-/README.md

-Bacterial Whole-Genome Sequencing Analysis Pipeline
+Bacterial Whole-Genome Sequencing Analysis for AMR and Virulence detection
 =================================================================================================================

 ## Background